nais/doc/observability/tracing/README.md

 The user may send tracing data to jaeger via [a plethora of supported protocols](https://www.jaegertracing.io/docs/1.20/apis/), including OpenTracing, Thrift and Zipkin.
 A [robust ecosystem of libraries](www.jaegertracing.io) exist for several languages.

-To enable traffic to the tracing service, add the following stanza to nais.yaml under "spec":
+To enable traffic to the tracing service and disable istio-proxy-based tracing, add the following stanza to nais.yaml under "spec":

 ```
 spec:
   tracing:
     enabled: true
+    inhibitEnvoy: true
 ```

 **TODO: Include code example / screenshot**